-- Short words are generally better than long words – easier to read and remember, fits on a business card better, cheaper storefront signage.
+- Choose short words over long words – easier to read and remember, fits on a business card better, cheaper storefront signage.

 The upside: invented words are unique.
 The downside: it’s hard to come up with a new word that sounds good.
 And invented words don’t convey anything to the consumer.